 In February 2014, the Government announced that PT collection should be returned to the municipalities.
-This occurred after massive lobbying by the municipalities, supported by ALAT, but without previous consultations with the TRA.
-In interviews, municipal staff expressed that they strongly believed that collection by the municipality would be far better than that of TRA.
+This occurred after extensive lobbying by the municipalities, supported by ALAT, but without previous consultations with the TRA.
+The MCs took effectively over the administration of the PT.
+In interviews, municipal staff and councillors expressed that they strongly believed that collection by the municipality would be far better than that of TRA.
 They argued that since the municipality knew it was collecting the money to finance its own budget this would motivate its efforts to meet the revenue target.
 In the municipal staffs' opinion, the re-decentralisation of property tax administration was "a perfect move".